Getting Your Recipe to Market

 - Get one-on-one help building your food product business.
 We’re here for you as you launch your product and continue to grow your business after the program.
 Your advisor will work with you to develop an action plan and provide guidance in making key business decisions.

 Each week we’ll bring in subject-matter experts to teach on important areas.
-Each session is 3 hours long (except for weeks 13 and 14).
+Each session is 3 hours long.

 Getting Your Recipe to Market is more than just a class.
 It includes: